Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Error model

 The function $\Phi_0(t)$ is the dynamical phase acquired in the adiabatic frame

-Equation (\ref{eq:epsilon-eta-delta}) accurately recovers the error formula in the adiabatic limit ($\phi = 0$) even for more general $\theta(t)$, when no fast-QUAD protocol is used.
-Under the additional fast-QUAD constraint $\delta=\dot{\theta}/B$ (see also Appendix \ref{sec: appendix generalized faquad}), it follows that:
+Equation (\ref{eq:epsilon-eta-delta}) is valid in the limit of weak noise for any $\theta(t)$, even when no fast-QUAD protocol is used.
+Under the additional fast-QUAD constraint $\delta=\dot{\theta}/B$, and provided $\theta(t)$ is a monotonic function of time, the time integral in Eq.~\eqref{eq:Phi_0} can be traded for a parametric integral over $\theta$, giving: